Crown ElectroKinetics Corp. (CRKN)'s liquidity ratios and what they mean - The Dwinnex

-The price of Crown ElectroKinetics Corp.
-(NASDAQ: CRKN) closed at $0.18 in the last session, down -15.65% from day before closing price of $0.22.
-In other words, the price has decreased by -$0.0338 from its previous closing price.
-On the day, 5601173 shares were traded.
-CRKN stock price reached its highest trading level at $0.1874 during the session, while it also had its lowest trading level at $0.1650.
+As of close of business last night, Crown ElectroKinetics Corp.’s stock clocked out at $0.17, down -7.61% from its previous closing price of $0.18.
+In other words, the price has decreased by -$0.0140 from its previous closing price.
+On the day, 2990876 shares were traded.
+CRKN stock price reached its highest trading level at $0.1890 during the session, while it also had its lowest trading level at $0.1688.

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now